vtorresm/utcubamba-api/README.md

-# Utcubamba CRUD API with Authentication and Medicamentos
+# User CRUD API with Authentication and Medicamentos

-A FastAPI backend for user management and medicamentos inventory with JWT authentication, role-based access, refresh tokens, database migrations using Alembic, logging, and advanced features like filtering, CSV/Excel import/export, and CSV validation.
+A FastAPI backend for user management and medicamentos inventory with JWT authentication, role-based access, refresh tokens, database migrations using Alembic, logging, and advanced features like filtering, CSV/Excel import/export, and file validation.

 ## Features
 - User registration, login, and CRUD operations.
 - Medicamentos CRUD operations (create, read, update, delete).
 - Advanced filtering for medicamentos (by name, laboratory, stock, price, etc.).
 - Export medicamentos to CSV.
 - Import medicamentos from CSV or Excel (.csv, .xlsx, .xls).
-- Validate CSV files before importing.
+- Validate CSV and Excel files before importing, including barcode uniqueness.
 - Role-based access (`admin` and `user`).
 - Refresh tokens with a limit of 5 per user.
 - Secure configuration with `.env`.